 The Northwest Passage route was officially discovered by Sir Robert John Le Mesurier McClure (1807-1873, an Irish explorer).
-In 1850, he transited the Northwest Passage (by boat and sledge) as part of his circumnavigation of both Americas.
+In 1850, he transited the Northwest Passage (by boat and sled) as part of his circumnavigation of both Americas.

-- In 1957, three USCG Cutters (Bramble, SPAR, Storis) were the first ever motor ships to cross the Passage along a deep draft (draught) route with length of approx 7250 km (4500 ml) in 64 days.
+In 1957, three USCG Cutters (Bramble, SPAR, Storis) were the first-ever motor ships to cross the Passage route with length approx 7250 km (4500 mi) in 64 days.

-- Until 2009, throughout most of the year the pack (thick) ice in the region prevented regular Arctic Ocean marine shipping traffic.
+Until 2009, most of the pack ice in the region prevented regular Arctic Ocean shipping traffic.
 Nowadays, the Arctic shrinkage has rendered this route more navigable.
 There are contested sovereignty claims over the Arctic Ocean waters (see below) that further complicate marine shipping through the Northwest Passage.
-Canada considers the these passages part of the country's internal waterways.
+Canada considers these passages part of the country's internal waterways.
 USA and some European countries claim these are international waterways (including the transit passage).
-Another complication is that the Passage's eastern end has depth of just 15 m (49 ft) which reduces the route's viability as a marine shipping route.
+Another complication is that the Passage's eastern end has depth just 15 m (49 ft) which reduces the route's viability as a marine shipping route.

-- A Chinese cargo shipping line has announced its plans to operate regular boxships (cargo ships) transits through the Northwest Passage, thus connecting China with East Coast USA-Canada and Europe.
+A Chinese cargo shipping line has announced its plans to operate regular boxships (containerized cargo ships) transits through the Northwest Passage, thus connecting China with East Coast USA-Canada and Europe.
 These plans became more viable after the September 2013's successful transit done by the bulk carrier Nordic Orion (73,500 DWT), as the cargo vessel was fully loaded and too large to transit through Panama Canal.

-- The potential benefits of the Passage are significant - around 4000 km (2500 ml) shorter cargo shipping routes between Europe and East Asia, faster and cheaper transportation of the Alaskan oil to ports on the East Coast USA, easier developing and shipping of the Canadian Arctic's mineral resources.
+The potential benefits of the Passage are significant - around 4000 km (2500 mi) shorter cargo shipping routes between Europe and East Asia, faster and cheaper transportation of the Alaskan oil to ports on the East Coast USA, easier developing and shipping of the Canadian Arctic's mineral resources.

 Where is the Northwest Passage (map)

-According to the International Hydrographic Organization (IHO, founded in 1921), the Northwestern Passages limits are as follow:
+According to the International Hydrographic Organization (IHO, founded in 1921), the Northwestern Passages limits are as follows: